 Which level of leadership skills do you expect from a CEO?
 And which level do you expect from an intern?
 Expectations will most likely be different.
 As we learn and make progress in our careers, the requirements on certain skills will change.
 That's why you can also define seniority and skill levels.

 You will first have to define the seniority levels you want to use.
-This can be done under "Users & Teams" > "Manage levels".
+This can be done under 'Users & Teams' > 'Levels', or under 'Development Framework' > 'Levels'.
 Levels can also be created automatically when creating or updating users via an Excel upload.
+When editing a level, you can also assign that level to a specific team.
+Members of a team will only see the levels of the team they are on when viewing their personal skills matrix.

 2. Step: Assigning levels